Evagrius Ponticus: Life

 For a short time, he stayed with Melania the Elder and Rufinus of Aquileia in a monastery near Jerusalem, but even there he could not forsake his vainglory and pride.
 He apparently took special care of his dress, and spent much of his time sauntering through the streets of the cosmopolitan Holy City.
 He fell gravely ill and only after he confessed his troubles to Melania, and accepted her instruction to become a monk was he restored to health.
 After being made a monk at Jerusalem in 383, he joined a cenobitic community of monks in Nitria in Lower Egypt in around 385, but after some years moved to Kellia.
 There he spent the last fourteen years of his life pursuing studies under Macarius of Alexandria and Macarius the Great (who had been a disciple of Anthony the Great, and lived at the monastic colony of Scetis, about 25 miles away).

 Evagrius lived an ascetic life.
 He ate only once a day and did not consume fruit, meat or vegetables or any cooked food.
 He also refrained from bathing.
-His extreme diet ruined his digestive tract and it is suspected he suffered from urinary tract stones.
 Evagrius did not sleep more than a few hours each night and devoted much time to contemplation and prayer.

 Evagrius is venerated as a Saint in the Syriac Orthodox Church, which celebrates his feast on January 16, and likewise in the Armenian Apostolic Church, which celebrates his feast on February 11.